n4tas/MQTTSubscriber/README.md

 ### Example: Subscribing to a topic and printing messages

 By default, the script subscribes to the topic defined in `config.json` and prints the received messages to the console.

-## Teltonika RUTX10 Router and OpenWrt

-This project has been tested and optimized for use with the **Teltonika RUTX10** router running the **OpenWrt** operating system.
-The RUTX10 is a high-performance router designed for enterprise-grade IoT and network management applications.
-With MQTTSubscriber, it can easily integrate into larger IoT setups, providing a lightweight way to handle MQTT messaging.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to further modify the text if needed or provide additional details about your project.